rytis-paskauskas/TCPCam/README.md

 - "Build with a JPEG test binary" repeatedly transmits a sample image file

 ## Client
-is left up to the client
 A client is free to process the received frames any way it sees fit.
-Saving them as files or stream over HTTP are among the most likely use cases.
+Saving as files, or passing them to a HTTP streaming server are the two most likely use cases.
-Any client could be used, able to conform to the protocol (sending commands and handling incoming header and payload packet data).
+Any client could be used, which has the flexibility to conform to the TCPCam's protocol (described below in **Usage**).

 A simple (and optional) Linux client is provided with this project for testing purposes.
 It is a vanilla client implementation using BSD socket library.
 The GNU Make system *might* be necessary to build it.
 ```sh